khangduongn/ANS-OME-Scripts/ANS_DOCUMENTATION.md

         * PostgreSQL database stores the data
 2. After cloning the repository, ```cd``` into that repository and into the ```docker-omero``` directory, which contains the ```docker-compose.yml``` file in order to start the containers
 3. Open the ```docker-compose.yml``` file using your favorite editor
-4. Modify the configuration settings appropriate for your system.
+4. Modify the configuration settings appropriate for your system. (#TODO)
     * For example, it is recommended to modify the volume mounts for the image directory and the directory with the ```public``` application
 4. Before you can start the containers, you must build a custom Omero web Docker image, which contains the ```public``` app used for displaying images to the public.
 5. ```cd``` into the ```custom-omero-web-docker``` directory which contains the ```Dockerfile``` used for building the Docker image for Omero web